 - Specify how the layers will be shared.
 All layers you publish are automatically shared to your personal workspace in your organization (My Content).
 Your content is inaccessible to others until you share it with one or more of the following:

 - Portal for ArcGIS— Selecting this option allows the layer to be shared with all authenticated users in the organization.

 - Everyone—Selecting this option makes the layer available to anyone who can access your portal URL.

 - Groups—You can share the layer with members of groups to which you belong.

 - Export Data—This operation allows others to export the hosted feature layer data to a CSV file, shapefile, file geodatabase, or GeoJSON.
-This only applies if you publish a feature layer and choose to copy data.

 - Scene layers use a cache, which ArcGIS can build when you publish the scene layer, or you can manually build the cache after the scene layer is published.
 On the Configuration tab, specify which caching method you want to use.

 For more information on configuring the scene cache, see Web scene layer in the ArcGIS Pro help.